breaches-net/website/content/breaches/youku-com.md

 categories = []
 acknowledged = "No"
 +++
 In late 2016, the online Chinese video service <a href="http://www.youku.com" target="_blank" rel="noopener">Youku</a> suffered a data breach.
 The incident exposed 92 million unique user accounts and corresponding MD5 password hashes.
-The data was contributed to Have I Been Pwned courtesy of rip@creep.im.